The Moorish Fountain, Rome Travel. Photo by Livioandronico2013

-Longish-stay visitors or those on a tight budget who like to cater for themselves may like to rent an apartment, though they are often a bit of a walk from the core attractions, so check for good value, well-organised Rome self catering apartments especially in centrally located places near popular sights.
+Longish-stay visitors or those on a tight budget who like to cater for themselves during Rome travel may like to rent an apartment, though they are often a bit of a walk from the core attractions, so check for good value, well-organised Rome self catering apartments especially in centrally located places near popular sights.
 Try to book ahead or go out of season.

 The subway system is neither very convenient nor safe during busy times from tourist hot-spots when pickpockets roam with apparent impunity but if you’re going in/out from a suburb there should be few problems.

-If it’s possible, stay in a Rome hotel near the centre, this is a wonderful walking city but you’ll need to recharge your batteries (literally and metaphorically) frequently!
+If it’s possible, stay in a hotel near the centre, this is a wonderful walking city but you’ll need to recharge your batteries (literally and metaphorically) frequently!

-Rome offers some stunning high quality goods in original and imaginative designs and fantastic varieties of colours.
+Rome travel offers some stunning high quality goods in original and imaginative designs and fantastic varieties of colours.
 Shoes, gloves and other leatherwear, cotton clothing, kitchenware, all stylish but reasonably priced.